Gomango999/latenight-code/README.md

 ![Logo](https://github.com/Gomango999/midnight-code/blob/master/public/images/logo/1x/logo_full_purple.png)
 ---
 My personal site where I can post all things me: from helpful coding writeups, to fun visual projects.
-This site is still under construction, and will be updated regularly.
+The making of the site was completely self-taught, and was built from the ground up using NodeJS and express.
+It is still under construction, and will be updated regularly.

 ### Screenshots
 ![Home Page](https://github.com/Gomango999/midnight-code/blob/master/public/images/screenshots/home_page.png)